-In this illustration, the cash flow distributions such as dividends and interest income are channel to the cash flow reserves which will then be in waiting to be spend in the next 1-2 years.
+In this illustration, the cash flow distributions such as dividends and interest income are channelled to the cash flow reserves which will then be in waiting to be spent in the next 1-2 years.
 Suppose your stocks do not have high dividends, a rule can be set such that:

 - Periodic rebalancing between fixed income bonds and equity stocks investments.
-Its a systematic buy low sell high
+It is a systematic buy low sell high

 - If equity stocks investments are positive and doing well, sell part of equity stocks investments needed for annual withdrawal cash flow and move it to cash flow reserve.